 - Add a callback widget for the banner so users can revoke consent at any time

 - Display an auto-updated cookie list and policy for continuous compliance

 minimize your legal risk

-From universities to large-scale businesses and startups, over 1 Million websites use the CookieYes cookie consent solution for GDPR compliance.
+From startups to large-scale businesses, over 1.4 million websites use the CookieYes cookie consent solution for GDPR compliance.
 Here are some hand-picked cookie consent examples that are powered by CookieYes.

 The GDPR categorizes cookies as ‘online identifiers’, a part of personal data.
 Therefore to collect information stored in cookies, businesses have to get the user’s consent.
 Meaning, to store cookies on a user’s browser, websites must ask for their consent.
 The GDPR and the ePrivacy Directive work together to establish the cookie consent requirements in the EU.

 GDPR establishes certain standards for what constitutes valid consent when collecting personal data from consumers.
 With regard to cookies, it is often referred to as GDPR cookie consent requirements.